anvayg/academic-kickstart/content/authors/admin/_index.md

 Programming Languages research, and in Program Verification and Synthesis in particular.

 I previously graduated from Princeton University with a BA in Computer Science in 2020.
 There I worked with Professor Andrew Appel and Professor Zachary Kincaid.
+My undergraduate thesis was on developing a verified CPS (continuation-passing style) transformation for the CertiCoq compiler.

+Outside of research, I enjoy dancing, running and reading.